 Back on the 126, just before you reach Santa Paula is the Loose Caboose, which in addition to selling fresh produce and nuts, also features stunning ponds with fish and beautiful garden pieces.
 Whether you’re interested in garden decorations, art, pottery, or aquatic supplies, Loose Caboose has you covered.

 Next up is a visit to downtown Santa Paula.
-The city is home to various festivals throughout the year, including the Citrus Festival and the Citrus Classic Balloon Festival in July, Moonlight at the Ranch in the Fall.
+The city is home to various festivals throughout the year, including the Citrus Festival and the Moonlight at the Ranch in the Fall.
 The city also boosts four museums; an art museum, oil museum, an aviation and agricultural museum.
 For lunch, you can’t go wrong with any of the historic restaurants in town such as Rabalais’ Bistro.

 If you’re hungry and want to continue the adventure, drive up the 150 to the quaint town of Ojai and stop by Boccali’s on your way.
 This famous pizza and pasta joint also offers some of the best wine in Southern California.
 If you come at the right time of year, you must order the fresh strawberry shortcake and they even offer seasonal events such as the annual Tomato Festival or Haunted Hayrides.
 Boccali’s also grows a lot of their own fresh produce and offers wine tasting year round, and you can’t beat a nice stroll in their vineyards.

 As your day in the Heritage Valley comes to a close and you drive back to Santa Clarita, perhaps call ahead and make a reservation at your preferred Santa Clarita Restaurant.
 There are plenty of restaurants and a plethora of cuisines to choose from.
 Lucille’s Barbeque offers some of the best southern cooking in town.
 Another option may be Karma Indian Cuisine serving up Tandoori Chicken, Chicken Coconut Curry and more.
-Rustic Burger is a fast casual restaurant serving up burgers and more, craft beer, and offering plenty of outdoor seating.
+Rustic Burger is a fun sit down dining experience serving up burgers and more, craft beer, and offering plenty of outdoor seating.
 Another option that may tempt your taste buds is New Moon the restaurant that serves up a finely balanced fusion of traditional Asian flavors updated and re-imagined for contemporary tastes.